AnthonySteele/anthonysteele.github.io/DecoupledTesting.md

 **Interfaces**: we add interfaces to classes when it is needed.
 Often it is not, and so we do not do it.
 The Dependency Injection container does not need all classes to have interfaces. classes with no interface can easily be registered for DI.
 When an interface that adds no value is encountered, we delete it, like any other kind of dead code.

+**Setup**:

+We express tests in the language of the business domain, not of the class structure.
+We can even stand up most of the applications for unit tests.
+We mostly test from the outside-in.
+This is how we decouple.

-**Setup**: There may be more test setup than before.
+There may be more test setup than before.
 Especially if you use e.g. Messages queues.
 But other parts of the application, e.g. application startup is also largely tested.
-We mostly test from the outside-in.
+However this setup is not verbosely repeated in each test.

 ## Other kinds of tests